therealbstern/apcupsd/branches/Branch-3_14/doc/manual/manual.rst

 serial-line UPS, you'll have to read about serial installation (see `Installation: Serial-Line UPSes`_).
-If you need more details about administration for unusual situations (such as a master/slave or multi-UPS setup) you'll need to read the section on advanced topics (see `Advanced topics`_).
-Finally, there is a Technical Reference (see `Technical Reference`_) section which gives full detailson things like configuration file directives and event-logging formats.
+If you need more details about administration for unusual situations (such as a master/slave or multi-UPS setup) you'll need to read the sections on those topics as well.
+Finally, there are a number of technical reference sections which gives full details on things like configuration file directives and event-logging formats.

 You should begin by reading the Quick Start (see `Quick Start for